fmalmeida/ngs-preprocess/docs/config.rst

     lighter_genomeSize = 0                                // Tells lighter the expected genome size for correction of reads lighter_alpha = ''                                    // Lighter alpha parameter.
 Rule of thumb: (7/C) where C is coverage.
-                                                          // If left blank, Lighter will automatically calculate the best value. flash_execute = false                                 // Tells wheter or not to merge paired reads with FLASH
+                                                          // If left blank, Lighter will automatically calculate the best value. flash_execute = false                                 // Tells whether or not to merge paired reads with FLASH

     /*